ashvtol/rsync_iTunes/README.md

 ###What does this program do ?
 Pushes all the songs that are not on your phone to your android device.
-Provides rsync like functionality without the need of setting up SSH server.
+Provides rsync like functionality without the need of setting up a SSH server.

 ###PUSHES ONLY THE NEW SONGS FROM YOUR EXISTING MUSIC LIBRARY TO YOUR ANDROID DEVICE
 That is what this program does!